 There are five commercially important citrus crops:

-Grapefruit (Citrus x paradisi) is not a true species but it has been granted species status due to its economic importance.
-Grapefruit is more than likely a naturally occurring hybrid between pommelo and sweet orange and was introduced into Florida in 1809.
+Grapefruit (Citrus x paradisi) is not a true species, but it has been granted species status due to its economic importance.
+Grapefruit is more than likely a naturally occurring hybrid between pomelo and sweet orange and was introduced into Florida in 1809.

 Lemon (C. limon) usually lumps together sweet lemons, rough lemons, and Volkamer lemons.